usafa-astro-331/Astro-331X-2024/instructor_setup/README.md

 - export as pdf
 - convert to svg
 - add svg (using relative path) to markdown file

+The current course diagram is found at `sources/fritzing/331X.fz`.

 ## git, Tortoisegit, github